The LinkedIn channel doesn't connect at all

-If your stream exceeds any of these requirements, especially the FPS, LinkedIn will not allow the stream to connect to their platform.
+If your stream exceeds any of these requirements, especially the FPS, LinkedIn will not allow the stream to connect to its platform.

-Streaming via VPN might be causing this issue.
-Please try streaming without VPN.
+a) Streaming via VPN might be causing this issue.
+Please try streaming without a VPN activated.

-If you are not using a VPN, you may need to check the output setting in the streaming software (if you are not using the Restream Studio).
+b) If you are not using a VPN, you may need to check the output setting in the streaming software (if you are not using the Restream Studio).
 Ensure you are meeting the requirements outlined above.
-If your stream exceeds any of LinkedIn requirements (for example, you set 60 FPS, non standard resolutions, extensively high bitrare, wrong keyframe etc), LinkedIn will not allow the stream to connect to their platform.
+If your stream exceeds any LinkedIn requirements (for example, you set 60 FPS, non-standard resolutions, extensively high bitrate, wrong keyframe, etc.), LinkedIn will not allow the stream to connect to their platform.

-If you are using OBS, it is important to check the advanced output settings and ensure the "Enforce streaming service encoder settings" is disabled.
+When using software like OBS, it is important to check the advanced output settings and ensure the "Enforce streaming service encoder settings" are disabled.
 Additionally, you may try switching to software encoding (x264) instead of a hardware encoder (H.264) in the settings as well.

 If that won’t help, please contact the support team via chat.

 If you encounter the LinkedIn expired token error there are a few possible reasons: